MCAS and POTS: Undertanding the connection

 Diagnostic challenges: MCAS vs POTS

 Because MCAS and POTS can share so many symptoms, getting an accurate diagnosis can take time.
-Both require specific testing and clinical observation, and it’s common for patients to see multiple specialists before finding answers.
+Both require specific testing and clinical observation.
+You may need to see several specialists before getting the answers you’re looking for.

 How doctors diagnose POTS